eric-mahoney/Quizzio/README.md

 # Quizzer.io

+Creator: Eric Mahoney

+Date: October 2018

+About: Uses PHP to parse text files and display questions and answers.
+Calculates and returns percentage based on performance.

 ## Built With:
-**PHP** - Used to parse and display information from text files.
-Calculates and returns percentage based on performance.
+**PHP**

 ## About: